Going Digital: Understanding Merchant Services Providers

 What Is a Merchant Services Provider?

-A merchant services provider is a go-between company that acts as a mediator between your business and credit card companies and banks.
-If your company wants to accept multiple forms of payment beyond cash, it needs to work with an enterprise that offers secure merchant services.
+A merchant services provider is a go-between company that acts as a mediator between your business and credit card companies and/or banks.
+If your company wants to accept multiple forms of payment beyond cash, it needs to work with a partner that offers secure merchant services.

 The goal of most MSPs is to facilitate and secure the payment process for companies and their customers.
 Along with acting as the intermediary between banks and your company, an MSP may also allow you to connect your online and physical stores’ payment systems, ensure you stay compliant with security regulations and offer customer support.

-Depending on your needs, your MSP may provide payment processing, payment gateways, point-of-sale (POS) systems and a merchant account.
+Depending on your needs, your MSP may provide services such as payment processing, payment gateways, POS devices and merchant accounts.

 Merchant Account Provider vs. Payment Gateway